FunKey-Project/FunKey-Project.github.io/docs/user_manual/tutorials/hardware/flash_change_sd_card.md

 # Flashing a new micro-SD card

-The following steps describe how to flash a micro-SD card with the latest version of FunKey-OS.
+The following steps describe how to flash a micro-SD card with the latest version of FunKey OS.
 This must be done before switching micro-SD cards inside the console.

 Note: Everything on the micro-SD card will be lost, be sure to save your data.

-## Download the latest FunKey-OS image file
+## Download the latest FunKey OS image file

 Get the latest "***FunKey-rootfs-x.y.z.img***" SD card image file directly from [here][1] or from the bottom of the latest release page